barty-s/client_list_app/README.md

 - For explanation on OS and clear screen () - https://www.codingninjas.com/studio/library/how-to-clear-a-screen-in-python
 - For explanation on converting decimal time to mm:ss for the race pace calculations functions - https://stackoverflow.com/questions/32087209/converting-decimal-time-hh-hhh-into-hhmmss-in-python
 - For explanation on converting strings to datetime objects - https://www.datacamp.com/tutorial/converting-strings-datetime-objects
+- For an explanation on how to import and use termcolor - https://pypi.org/project/termcolor/